A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Proposed Methods

-Compared with the initial subgraph construction method, we adds an expansion coefficient $\gamma$.
+Similar to L-GCN~\cite{wang2019linkage}, we take each instance in the dataset as a center (called ``pivot'') and a subgraph is constructed for each pivot.
+Then we estimate the linkage likelihood between two nodes in a graph.
+Since L-GCN does not consider the imbalance problem, compared with the initial subgraph construction method, we adds an expansion coefficient $\gamma$.
 With this coefficient, the selection interval of 1-hop nodes is increased from k to k*$\gamma$, which is defined as expanded k nearest neighbors (eKNN) and then k nodes in eKNN are selected as 1-hop neighbors, which is used to control the positive and negative samples' distribution to a certain extent.

-Fig.\ref{Fig.1} demonstrates the selected 1-hop nodes of some subgraph examples by different methods.
-Assuming k=10 and $\gamma$=1.5, in each sub-picture, the node surrounded by a green solid circle is the pivot sample, and the 1-hop candidate nodes are composed of the pivot's 15-NN in the feature space.
-Fig.\ref{Fig.1} (a) indicates the selected k neighbors with L-GCN, where 10 nodes closest to the pivot in feature space are selected, without considering the imbalance problem of samples.
-When conventional re-sampling strategy is adopted, the selected 1-hop neighbors is illustrated in Fig.\ref{Fig.1} (b), where 5 positive samples (blue dots) are randomly selected (under-sampling), and 5 negative samples are selected.
-If the number of negative samples is insufficient, over-sampling needs to be carried out by duplication.
+As shown in Fig.~\ref{Fig.1} (a), the blue center point surrounded by the solid green circle is the pivot, and the k*$\gamma$ nodes closest to the pivot in Fig.~\ref{Fig.1} (a) form its eKNN (where k=10, $\gamma$=1.5).
+The selection of 2-hop nodes and the edge connection process are consistent with L-GCN.\\